Steve Scalise

 Before his election to Congress, Scalise served four months in the Louisiana State Senate and three terms in the Louisiana House of Representatives.
+He was the chair of the House Republican Study Committee from 2013 to 2014.
 On June 19, 2014, Scalise's Republican colleagues elected him majority whip of the United States House of Representatives.
 He assumed office on August 1.
 He is the first Louisianian to serve as majority whip since Hale Boggs of Louisiana's 2nd congressional district held the position from 1962 to 1971.
 In 2017, Scalise became the dean of the Louisiana congressional delegation upon Senator David Vitter's retirement.
+Scalise's district includes most of New Orleans's suburbs, such as Metairie, Kenner, and Slidell, as well as a portion of New Orleans itself.

 On June 14, 2017, during practice for that year's Congressional Baseball Game, Scalise was shot and seriously wounded by an anti-Trump domestic terrorist who was targeting Republicans.
 Scalise underwent treatment for several months, returning to Congress on September 28.

+On October 11, Scalise defeated Jim Jordan to win the Republican nomination for the October 2023 Speaker of the House election following the removal of Kevin McCarthy.
+However, he withdrew a day later after failing to consolidate the necessary votes.

 Early life and education

 Scalise was born in New Orleans, one of three children of Alfred Joseph Scalise, a real estate broker who died on October 8, 2015, at the age of 77, and Carol Schilleci.
 His siblings are Glenn and Tara Scalise.

 Scalise's great-grandparents immigrated to the United States from Italy in the late 1800s.
-He graduated from Archbishop Rummel High School in Metairie in Jefferson Parish and earned a Bachelor of Science degree from Louisiana State University in Baton Rouge with a major in computer science and a minor in political science.
+He graduated from Archbishop Rummel High School in Metairie in Jefferson Parish and earned a Bachelor of Science degree from Louisiana State University (LSU) in Baton Rouge with a major in computer science and a minor in political science.
 At LSU, Scalise was a member of the Acacia Fraternity.
 He serves on the board of the American Italian Renaissance Foundation, servicing the American Italian Cultural Center.